-Ongoing activities are 1) the development and maintenance of Health and Demographic Surveillance System (HDSS) in Mbita and Kwale, Kenya, 2) Development of a Concurrent Detection method for a wide range of Pathogens of Neglected Tropical Diseases (NTDs) in Africa, 3) A child health cohort study from the viewpoint of sociology, anthropology and epidemiology in a marginal area of Africa, 4)Research on polyparasitism, 5) Application of the biometrics authentication to epidemiological studies andsocial identification in developing countries, 6) Countermeasure of Problem Regarding Health in Sri Lankaand 7) JICA Partnership Program.
+Ongoing activities are 1) research using Health and Demographic Surveillance System (HDSS), 2) Establishment of African center for multiple assay method, surveillance system and integrated control programs for a wide range of pathogens of neglected tropical diseases (NTDs), 3) A child health cohort study from the viewpoint of sociology, anthropology and epidemiology in a marginal area of Africa, 4) Application of the vein pattern authentication system to epidemiological studies and social identification in developing countries, 5) Countermeasure of Problem Regarding Health in Sri Lanka.
+As a social action program, 6) a project for support communities in Lao People's Democratic Republic with Research Institute for Humanity and Nature (Kyoto) and Hitachi, Ltd by Grant Assistance for Grass-roots Human Security Projects, the Ministry of Foreign Affairs in 2013.